pemtr2024/pemtr2024.github.io/about/index.md

 comments: false
 ---

-This Workshop focuses on practical approaches in Higher Education for Mechatronics and Robotics.
+This workshop focuses on practical approaches in Higher Education for Mechatronics and Robotics.

 The Japanese educational system focuses on practical needs, hands-on and creativity-nurturing approaches.
 As such, many courses are developed in Laboratory-Based and Project-Based Learning.
 This approach benefits Japanese universities’ graduates to join industry with practical skills, favouring sustainable competitiveness.